 Servers assist the Priest on the sanctuary in order that the Mass may be celebrated reverently.
 Servers are invited to volunteer after receiving their First Holy Communion.
 They receive training sessions and then begin serving.
 Servers need to be at church at least ten minutes before the start of Mass.

-If you would like to be a server please speak to Charles Taylor or Father Vincent the Parish Priest.
+If you would like to be a server please speak to Father Vincent the Parish Priest.